stevemclaugh/preservation-torrent/README.md

 📄 ...
 ```

-### Each torrent contains a single directory with several (perhaps several dozen) datasets and their metadata.
+### Each torrent comprises a single directory containing several (perhaps several dozen) datasets and their metadata.

 ```
 📂 DataRefuge_001/